 Day 11: Learn the process of chocolate making on a cocoa tour

 Get ready to roll your sleeves up for a day of hands-on fun and amazing food!
 After a restful night in the city of San Vincente De Chucuri, you’ll head to a nearby cocoa farm to learn every step of the cocoa growing, harvesting, and chocolate making process.

 For the cocoa farmers of Santander, chocolate is not only their passion, it’s a way of life.
 From the first sprouts on the tree to grinding the roasted beans, you’ll gain a deeper understanding of what it takes to enjoy a “simple” piece of chocolate.
 After a walking tour of the farm, enjoy lunch with the family before making chocolate in its most traditional form.

 Day 12: Spot hummingbirds at Reinita Cielo Azul Reserve

 The beautiful Reinita Cielo Azul Reserve was founded with the purpose of preserving a rare forest that is the seasonal home to many migratory bird species in Colombia.

 Upon your arrival, you’ll be greeted by dozens of hummingbirds busily eating from the many feeders around the property.
 After a brief introduction to the reserve and its mission, you’ll hike along a cobblestone path to the top of the mountain where you’ll enter the rainforest.
 Soak in the stillness of the forest as you make your way to another feeding area for the hummingbirds.
 Once there, your guide will excitedly point out the many species of hummingbirds who deign to make an appearance.

-After lunch, make your way back down the mountain and on to Bucaramanga for one last night before catching your flight home.
+After lunch, make your way back down the mountain and on to Bucaramanga to catch an evening flight home.